ad2122st/Multi-objective-optimization-of-the-epoxy-matrix-system-using-machine-learning/README.md

 Traditional Machine Learning Models
 >Partial Least Squares (PLS), Support Vector Regression (SVR), Random Forest (RF), Kernel Ridge Regression(KRR) are provided.

-## Appendix
-The py file with TPOT at the top is the code to predict the properties by using [Tree-based Pipeline Optimization Tool (TPOT)](https://academic.oup.com/bioinformatics/article/36/1/250/5511404), one of Automated machine learning (AutoML).
-TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.